 You may have the right to obtain compensation after you’ve been involved in a San Diego car accident.
 If you suffer from any pre-existing conditions, it can be difficult to know how much your personal injury claim is worth.
+Find out more about compensation recovery for a pre-existing condition.
 In fact, others involved in your accident may even try to deny responsibility for your injuries, claiming that they pre-dated the accident.
 You can protect yourself and your right to recover compensation by hiring an attorney to handle your case.

 A pre-existing condition is any health issue, illness, injury, or disability that existed before your car accident.
 The car accident is not responsible for causing this particular injury.
 The health condition affected your life in some way before you were injured in the crash.